Region C Water Planning Group

 for real time elevation.

-, the City of Weatherford will be entering Stage 1 of the Drought Plan.
+, the City of Weatherford has been under Stage 1 of the Drought Plan.
 To fully review all water restrictions throughout your home and yard under Stage 1, please visit the

 Drought Plan Actions and Measures